nadavoid/davidlanierdotcom/docs/PROJECT_PLAN.md

 ### Need to Know Before Starting to Build

-- Which Astro starter/template to use (minimal, blog, or custom)
+- [x] Which Astro starter/template to use: **Minimal custom setup, start with minimal styling and a little Bootstrap for CSS.
+Add styling/layouts gradually.**
-- Initial controlled topic list (define your starting topics)
+- [x] Initial controlled topic list: **Technology, Music, Tarot, Craft, Life**

 ### Decisions for Later